ygfalcon/Solsniper-zero/QUICK_START.md

  - To customize, copy `config/default.toml` to `config.toml` and edit the values.
  - `make start` runs `scripts/startup.py` for guided setup and launches `depth_service` automatically.
  - Use `solhunter-start` to launch the same startup routine with `--one-click` by default while still accepting additional flags.
-- Run `./start.py --auto` for a fully automated launch. `run.sh` and `start.command` are symlinks to this script on Unix and macOS respectively.
+ - Run `./start.py --auto` for a fully automated launch. `run.sh` and `start.command` are thin wrappers around this script on Unix and macOS respectively.
 It ensures the `solhunter-wallet` CLI is present, auto-selects the sole keypair and active config, verifies RPC endpoints, and warns if the wallet balance is below `min_portfolio_value`.
 - On macOS, run `scripts/mac_setup.py` to install the Xcode command line tools if needed.
 The script exits after starting the installation; rerun it once the tools are installed before continuing.
 - Set `AUTO_SELECT_KEYPAIR=1` to have the Web UI pick the single keypair automatically.
 - Launch the Web UI with `python -m solhunter_zero.ui`.